Period Poverty

 Why Access to Period Products Matters

 Period poverty is a reality for far too many.
-Research shows that 41% of Brits struggle to afford period products with 30% forced to choose between buying them or other essential items like food or clothing.
+Research shows that 41% of Brits struggle to afford period products, with 30% forced to choose between buying them or other essential items like food or clothing.
 Without access to these products, some rely on substitutes like toilet paper, kitchen roll or old clothing, leaving them feeling embarrassed, stressed and excluded from everyday activities such as work, school and social events.

 By taking this step, we hope to support those who menstruate while encouraging others to join the effort to end period poverty for good.